AIAA Statement on Establishment of U.S. Space Command Written 29 August 2019

 The Institute, through our DEFENSE Forum and ASCEND event, as well as technical resources, looks forward to working with General John Raymond and the Command leadership to accomplish its missions of missile warning, satellite operations, space control and space support.
 We look forward to working with USSPACECOM to ensure that space remains conflict free and open to all.”

 The American Institute of Aeronautics and Astronautics (AIAA) is the world’s largest aerospace technical society.
 With nearly 30,000 individual members from 85 countries, and 97 corporate members, AIAA brings together industry, academia, and government to advance engineering and science in aviation, space, and defense.
-For more information, www.aiaa.org, or follow us on Twitter @AIAA.
+For more information, visit www.aiaa.org, or follow us on Twitter @AIAA.

 American Institute of Aeronautics and Astronautics